jmholzer/probabilistic/README.md

 ## Theory Overview

-An option is a financial derivative that gives the holder the right, but not the obligation, to buy or sell an asset at a specified price (strike price) on or before a certain date.
+An option is a financial derivative that gives the holder the right, but not the obligation, to buy or sell an asset at a specified price (strike price) on a certain date in the future.
 Intuitively, the value of an option depends on the probability that it will be profitable or "in-the-money" at expiration.

 Why?
 Imagine if you had the right to sell a stock at $100 tomorrow, and it's currently trading at $10 at market close.
 This option sounds valuable, because the probability that you will be able to exercise it is high.
 But if you knew that the stock will jump to $200 at market open, then the probability of you being able to exercise that option is actually 0%, and thus the option is worthless.